MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/offline.md

 # Add Offline Sync to your Windows (UWP) app

 This tutorial covers the offline sync feature of Azure Mobile Apps for the UWP quickstart app.
-Offline sync allows end users to interact with a mobile app&mdash;viewing, adding, or modifying data&mdash;even when there is no network connection.
+Offline sync allows end users to interact with a mobile app&mdash;viewing, adding, or modifying data&mdash;even when there's no network connection.
 Changes are stored in a local database.
 Once the device is back online, these changes are synced with the remote backend.

-Prior to starting this tutorial, you should have completed the [UWP Quickstart Tutorial](./index.md), which includes creating a suitable backend service.
+Before starting this tutorial, you should have completed the [Windows (UWP) Quickstart Tutorial](./index.md), which includes creating a suitable backend service.

 To learn more about the offline sync feature, see the topic [Offline Data Sync in Azure Mobile Apps](../../howto/datasync.md).